Last updated: May 3, 2026

 If your tax bill is threatening your housing right now

 - Call your county collector today: Ask whether your bill is delinquent, whether a payment plan or installment option exists, and when the next tax sale is.
-The Missouri State Tax Commission says most counties hold delinquent property sales once a year in August, and its official county collector directory helps you find the right office fast.
+The State Tax Commission says most counties hold delinquent property sales once a year in August.
+Use the county collector directory to find the right office.

-- File the state credit now if you may qualify: The 2025 Missouri Property Tax Credit Claim is due April 15, 2026, and the Department of Revenue says you can still file up to three years after the original due date.
+- File the state credit if you may qualify: The 2025 MO-PTC instructions say the 2025 claim was due April 15, 2026, but you may file up to three years from the due date and still receive the credit.

 Fast ways to cut a Missouri property-tax burden